Get a high-level overview of the effort and trade-offs required to build your own cardholder data...

 - Attestation refers to validating the controls required by PCI DSS.
 Generally speaking, these audits are conducted annually as a Self-Assessment Questionnaire (SAQ) for organizations processing less than 6 million transactions.
 Merchants processing over 6 million must use an independent Qualified Security Assessor (QSA) or Internal Security Assessor (ISA).

-Build or Buy: PCI Compliance Considerations
+Build or Outsource: PCI Compliance Considerations for CDEs

 SERVICE PROVIDERS |